top of page

 Turkish mutton chops from Gaziantep

-Gaziantep is in the South Eastern region of Turkey near the Mediterranean cost.
-It is known to be an ancient city, controlled initially by the Yamhad, then the Hittites and later the Assyrians.
-This old historic and trade city has evolved over the centuries and has a cuisine that is quite distinct from the rest of Turkey.
+Gaziantep is in the South Eastern region of Turkey near the Mediterranean coast.
+It is known to be an ancient city, initially controlled by the Yamhad, then the Hittites, and later the Assyrians.
+This historic and trading city has evolved over the centuries and boasts a cuisine that is quite distinct from the rest of Turkey.
 It is wonderful in its own right.

 This is a very traditional recipe from the region.
 The original recipe was made with grilled chunks of lamb, but we have upscaled the recipe to use lamb or mutton chops.
-The meat is soft, tenderized by the acid in the tomato, and the flavors are mild and delicate.
-The chops turn a beautiful red color over the charcoal making this dish absolutely beautiful.
-I loved the mild spice from the pul biber (more on Turkish peppers here) that enhanced the flavors of the meat and the soft melt-in-your-mouth meat.
+The meat is soft and tender, having been softened by the acid in the tomatoes, and the flavours are mild and delicate.
+The chops turn a beautiful red colour over the charcoal, making this dish absolutely beautiful.
+I loved the mild spice from the pul biber (more on Turkish peppers here) that enhanced the flavours of the meat and the soft, melt-in-your-mouth meat.
 This is definitely a recipe that I will make again.
 I used mutton chops but feel free to substitute lamb chops, the later are super expensive in India.

 For more wonderful recipes from this cookbook, click here.